 If you’re a Star Wars fan, or any kind of Disney fan at all that likes it enough to read a blog like this, you probably heard the Star Wars: Galaxy’s Edge announcement yesterday.
 Like any good fan I was following along, excited to find out the opening dates and share the news, but I did not expect to become as personally invested in it as I now am.

-Two weeks ago I wanted to get a quick trip to Disneyland in, so we booked a 3 night stay beginning on June 1st.
+This past spring I wanted to get a quick trip to Disneyland in, so we booked a 3 night stay beginning on June 1st.
 I thought it would be good timing to visit before the madness of Star Wars.
-Well, with the announcement that Galaxy’s Edge will open there on May 31st… I am now going to attempt to make it part of my trip.
-Because how could I not?
+Well, with the announcement that Galaxy’s Edge will open there on May 31st… we were there for opening weekend!

 That being said, this is probably the biggest opening Disney has seen in a long time.
 There’s a lot of info you should be aware of if you want to visit Galaxy’s Edge.
 Particularly if you want to be there in the next few months, but also in the next few YEARS.
-Just because it’s Disney doesn’t mean they’ll be prepared to handle the crowds (maybe you’ve heard the story that is the nightmare of opening day at Disneyland).
 That being said, I want to do my best to prepare myself – and YOU – if you’ll be visiting either coast in 2019 and beyond.

 We have opening dates